VBukowsky81/EmployeeDatabaseApp/README.md

 Much can be said about web applications.
 ASP.NET provides an excellent foundation/framework for developing web apps in C#.
 ASP.NET is used not only in MVC and other web apps, but also in WebAPI's, and also in Blazor.

 In fact, I am currently building a Blazor app, with GraphQL demo.
 GraphQL is definatly very useful, and almost next-level REST, so I definatly wanted to post a good demo on that.
 And Blazor is great as well.
+I will probably also add a 2nd Fetch part, with gRPC imlementation - another interesting microservice architecture.

 ![alt text](https://github.com/VBukowsky81/EmployeeDatabaseApp/blob/master/Other/Pic1.jpg)